joebew42/study-path/readme.md

 Enjoy!

+## 🧭 Getting Started

+_Kick off your journey by learning how to stay focused, work iteratively, and embrace the mindset of continuous improvement through Agile values and time management techniques._

+- Get familiar with [the Pomodoro Technique](http://pomodorotechnique.com/) (read the [paper](assets/cirillo-pomodoro-technique.pdf))
 - Read [TODO List: One thing at a time!](https://joebew42.github.io/2020/07/08/todo/)
 - Read the [Manifesto for Agile Software Development](http://agilemanifesto.org/)
 - Read the [Principles behind the Agile Manifesto](http://agilemanifesto.org/principles.html)
 - Read the [Manifesto for Software Craftsmanship](http://manifesto.softwarecraftsmanship.org/)

-## Session 1: SOLID and Clean Code
+## 📐 Session 1: SOLID and Clean Code

+_Discover the core design principles that help you write code that is easy to understand, change, and grow: the building blocks of sustainable software_

 - Watch [Core Design Principles for Software Developers](https://www.youtube.com/watch?v=llGgO74uXMI)
 - Read the [SOLID principles](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod)